MINE-DD/MINE-DD/project_setup.md

 ## Package version number

 - We recommend using [semantic versioning](https://guide.esciencecenter.nl/#/best_practices/releases?id=semantic-versioning).
-- For convenience, the package version is stored in a single place: `mine-dd/pyproject.toml` under the `tool.bumpversion` header.
+- For convenience, the package version is stored in a single place: `pyproject.toml` under the `tool.bumpversion` header.
 - Don't forget to update the version number before [making a release](https://guide.esciencecenter.nl/#/best_practices/releases)!

 ## Logging